Neofect/Communicator/README.md

 		return false;
 	}

+It updates the instance's proximity sensor value according to the incoming message.
+This is how the device instance is synchronized with the remote real device.

-You need to look carefully the return value of `processMessage()`.
+And you need to look carefully the return value of `processMessage()`.
 Once a message is processed, and by its result any attributes of the device is updated, it must return true.
 Sometimes there are messages which don't update the device, then just return false.
 If device is updated, an event for the update is dispatched by framework.

 The complete `SimpleRobot` is following.